apache/nuttx/configs/nutiny-nuc120/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
        CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    3. Serial Console.
+The serial console is on UART1 which is available on JP5:

+       UART1 RX signal (RXD1) is on PB.4, pin 8, and
+       UART1 TX signal (TXD1) is on PB.5, pin 9.

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables the serial interfaces on UART0.
-Support for builtin applications is enabled, but in the base configuration no builtin applications are selected (see NOTES below).
+The Configuration enables the serial interfaces on UART1.
+Support for builtin applications is disabled.

     NOTES: